 We’re SO happy to be able to say that Lesley Sanderson is now our 41st student to get a commercial publishing deal!
 (The very lovely) Lesley was a student on our London-based Six-Month Novel-Writing Course back in 2015.
 She’s just signed a contract with Bookouture for her psychological thriller, The Orchid Girls, plus one further novel.
-The audio rights to The Dorset Girls have been sold at auction to Audible.
+The audio rights to The Orchid Girls have been sold at auction to Audible.
 We asked Lesley to tell us more …

 Your debut novel, The Orchid Girls will be published by Bookouture in November.
 This is the novel you were working on during the CBC course with Erin Kelly, then titled On the Edge.
 What else changed while you were on the course, and since?

 Everything!
 I had a vague idea of the plot when I started the course and getting feedback on this was invaluable, resulting in lots of changes.
 I moved some of the action abroad and added new characters.
 In particular, the telling of the past story changed from straight flashbacks to a mixture of flashbacks, diaries and newspaper reports.
 With each new draft I’ve written, something else has changed.
 It’s a very different novel to my first draft.